 The Nesco Coffee Bean Roaster

 Why the preamble?
 Well, if there is anyone out there who wants freshly roasted coffee beans but doesn’t have the guts to roast on the stovetop or who doesn’t have the time to experiment, this Nesco Home Roaster may be the small appliance they need.
 It takes the guesswork out of roasting the beans and it takes a maximum of 30-35 minutes for the whole process to occur.
-This includes the 5 minute cooldown cycle.
+This includes the 5-minute cooldown cycle.

 I will share my experience with this roaster so you can decide for yourself if this machine is right for you.
 Ask yourself the question: Are you adventurous or are you just wanting your roasted beans now?
-Oh, and by the way, it’s a nice looking appliance so it can sit on top of the countertop – maybe even beside your espresso/latte machine.
+Oh, and by the way, it’s a nice-looking appliance so it can sit on top of the countertop – maybe even beside your espresso/latte machine.
 Read on…

-The first thing worth noting with the easy to follow instructions is that you have to clean the glass component with soapy water to prevent the “new smell” from invading the roasted beans.
+The first thing worth noting with the easy-to-follow instructions is that you have to clean the glass component with soapy water to prevent the “new smell” from invading the roasted beans.
 That wasn’t bad except when it came to drying the inside of the glass.
 The rotor took up space so it was hard to get a cloth in there to get all of the water out.
-However, I grabbed a chopstick and a paper towel and stuck it far enough in to soak up any droplets of water remaining.
+However, I grabbed a chopstick and a paper towel and stuck them far enough in to soak up any droplets of water remaining.
 No problem!
 I would suggest that if you are using the machine for the first time, wash and leave to dry the parts way ahead of time for a natural drying process.